 You may not be able to control the world around you, but you can control what you let through the filter of your attention.

 We’ve grown pretty reckless about our attention these days – I blame social media but there are plenty of offenders.
 Every single thing that goes through the filter of our attention matters.
 It’s no different than food.
-Just like every bite has some sort of caloric value (minus celery), every bit of media has influence on our mind.
+Just like every bite has some sort of caloric value (minus celery), every bit of media has an influence on our minds.

 The mind is like a piece of dough, very susceptible to molding.
-And while one Instagram post or headline may seem meaningless, each one is making a little imprint on our mind.
+And while one Instagram post or headline may seem meaningless, each one is making a little imprint on our minds.
 Add up the fact that we are exposed to 6,000 to 10,000 marketing messages per day, and imagine what’s happening to the shape of your mind.

 Be selective about what you let in, as your mind (just like your body) will crave what you feed it most.
 Another suggestion is to find a technique or practice that helps keep your mind fresh and un-moldable.
 Yoga, meditation, and mindful practices of any variety do exactly that.

 Anything meditative teaches us about what we truly are — beyond our identity and circumstance.
 The more deeply we understand that truth, the less susceptible we become.
 Quite handy in a world that wants to tell you who you are at every turn.

 At the end of the day, all of these tips are about empowerment.
 They’re about believing in yourself, flaws and all, as someone who can take the hardship and not only overcome it but use it as the friction force that helps us evolve.

 Everything starts in the mind.
 As within, so without.
 Surviving the chaos (I am learning as much as you), starts with the belief that we can.
 Then comes the willingness to try.
 And then maybe practice a few of these tips, as they resonate.